Su-nlight/mini-projects/ntfy-trigger/README.md

 **Note** : I assume that appropriate board are added, if not then follow [this tutorial](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions).
 Further select ESP board and port of comuter to which it is connected (Appropriate drivers must be installed beforehand for serial communication)

 Now you can configure the Switch case as per the remote youhave and its hex codes of that remote.
 Take assistance of the [NTFY API Reference](#NTFY-API-Reference) and make it as per your requirement, this is all upto your coding.

+## Conclusion
+The "ntfy-trigger" project in this GitHub repository is a tool designed to automate and manage notifications using the NTFY service.
+It allows users to set up triggers that monitor specific events or conditions, automatically sending alerts when these criteria are met.
+The project integrates seamlessly with NTFY, providing a lightweight solution for real-time monitoring and notifications.
+With customizable triggers and notification parameters, "ntfy-trigger" is ideal for developers and enthusiasts seeking to implement efficient, automated alert systems in their projects.
+This makes it especially useful for small-scale applications, personal projects, or any scenario requiring timely notifications.